Am I eligible for a bursary?

 How do we determine individuals from these backgrounds in the application process?

 As part of the application process we will ask individuals to answer questions that will allow applicants to share how they meet the criteria of ‘underrepresented backgrounds’.
-We will also ask questions to allow us to assess how individuals meet the criteria of ‘low socioeconomic backgrounds’ and financial need.
+We will also ask questions to allow us to assess how individuals meet the criteria of working class backgrounds’ and financial needs.

 Three out of the six places will be awarded to Black aspiring journalists as part of the Scott Trust Legacies of Enslavement programme.
 This is measured by a question asking applicants to answer if they qualify for this place.